cruzlorite/bdns-fetch/README.md

 **Why excluded**: The subscription system requires user authentication, password management, and email verification - functionality better suited for the official web portal rather than a CLI data extraction tool.

-### Documentation Gaps
-- **No Public API Documentation**: The official API documentation is not publicly accessible, making it difficult to verify current endpoint specifications
-- **Response Format Changes**: The API response format may have changed, potentially affecting data processing

 ### Recommended Usage
 - **Test First**: Always test commands with small datasets before large-scale usage
 - **Check API Status**: Verify that specific endpoints are working before relying on them for production use